hashicorp/terraform-provider-aws/website/docs/r/servicecatalogappregistry_application.html.markdown

 Terraform resource for managing an AWS Service Catalog AppRegistry Application.

-~> **NOTE:** An AWS Service Catalog AppRegistry Application is also available in the AWS Console as "MyApplications"
+~> An AWS Service Catalog AppRegistry Application is displayed in the AWS Console under "MyApplications".

 ## Example Usage